salmer/CppDeveloperRoadmap/CONTRIBUTING.md

 ## Language Sync Rule

-This project maintains parity across three languages: English (`English/`), Russian (`Russian/`), and Chinese (`Chinese/`).
+This project maintains parity across four languages: English (`English/`), Russian (`Russian/`), Chinese (`Chinese/`), and Spanish (`Spanish/`).
-**Any content change (e.g., adding a book, updating a tool, fixing a description) MUST be mirrored across all three languages.**
+**Any content change (e.g., adding a book, updating a tool, fixing a description) MUST be mirrored across all four languages.**
-If you are unable to translate the content into all languages, please create an issue or note it in your Pull Request so someone can help translate it.
+You do not need to be fluent in all four to contribute — use a translation tool (like Google Translate or DeepL) for the languages you don't speak, and reviewers will polish it.
+The important part is that the files stay structurally identical (same headings, same order).

-This rule is about the **articles** (the `.md` files). **The map is different** — it has one shared source, so a structural change is made once and regenerated into all three languages; only its *text* is per-language.
+This rule is about the **articles** (the `.md` files). **The map is different** — it has one shared source, so a structural change is made once and regenerated into all four languages; only its *text* is per-language.
 See below.

 ## Editing the Roadmap